slide 1

 What Is Erectile Dysfunction?

 Erectile dysfunction (ED) is a common sexual health condition characterized by the inability to achieve or maintain an erection suitable for sexual activity.
+How common is an Erectile Dysfunction?
 ED affects millions of men around the world and can have a significant impact on quality of life, sexual satisfaction, and relationships.
 The condition can be temporary or ongoing, and its severity can range from occasional to persistent.
+At Urology Center of Iowa, we evaluate symptoms of en erectile dysfunction, identify underlying causes, and create a personalized treatment plan.

-The primary symptom of ED is the inability to achieve or maintain an erection.
+The primary symptom of erectile dysfunction is the inability to achieve or maintain an erection.
 In some cases, men may also experience a reduction in libido (sex drive) or have trouble ejaculating.
-Other potential symptoms of ED include:
+Other potential symptoms of erectile dysfunction include:

 • Difficulty achieving an erection, even when sexually stimulated